Guiguerreiro39/fresh-blog/posts/software/blog-in-fresh-framework.md

 This comes with some code examples you can go through but, essentially, you must be aware of two folders it creates: *routes* and *islands*.
 These folders are the essence of **Fresh** and you should know what they do:

 - ***routes***: this is where you structure your code and create your routes.
 Basically, the name of every file you create in this folder is going to be a route path.
 So, if you create a file called *"blog.tsx"*, the code displayed in there will the accessible through the path *https://localhost:8000/blog*.
 The same happens with the folders inside, if you have a folder called *api* and a file named *jokes.ts* inside of it, you can access it through the path *https://localhost:8000/api/jokes*.
 To make dynamic routes simply have your file or folder name inside *[]* and access the parameter using *props.params.[name]*.
-- ***islands***: this is where you store your code that requires javascript to run.
+- ***islands***: this is where you store your code that requires Javascript to run.
 So, all code that must be changed or manipulated during the usage of your page must go in here.
-What **Fresh** does special is that it only uses javascript when compiling your project for the code you have inside of this folder, the rest of it that is inside of the *routes* folder is rendered as a pure HTML template.
+What **Fresh** does special is that it only uses Javascript when compiling your project for the code you have inside of this folder, the rest of it that is inside of the *routes* folder is rendered as a pure HTML template.

 Ok, let's get ready for some coding shall we?